matterandvoid-space/subscriptions/README.md

 produce the input signals, or in the computation function.

-This library removes another point where a decision has to be made about how the callbacks will be called - they are always passed the source of your data (usually a ratom) and the query args.
+This library removes another point where a decision has to be made about how the callbacks will be called - they are always passed the source of your data (usually a ratom for inputs fn, and the db value for compute fn) and the query args.

 Here's an example where we query for a list of todos, where the data is normalized